Lectures on LHC Physics: Higgs physics

+This description of the Higgs field as part of the $SU(2)_L$ doublet in the \underline{linear representation} has a profound effect on the form of the Lagrangian: we can only include the Higgs field in $SU(2)_L$-invariant ways, for example using the combination $\phi^\dag \phi$.
+In the presence of a new mass scale $\Lambda$ the structure and mass dimension of the doublet field $\phi$ will help us organize the most general electroweak and Higgs Lagrangians, for example allowing for additional terms $\phi^\dag \phi/\Lambda^2$.
+In contrast, the \underline{non--linear representation} of Eq.\eqref{eq:higgs_goldstone_exp} cannot be cast into such a $SU(2)$ invariant form, and the Higgs field appears as a singlet under the weak gauge symmetry.
+In an extended Lagrangian we can simply add a general power series in $H/v$ or $H/\Lambda$ to any gauge operator.

 The vacuum expectation value $v$ appearing in the $\phi$ and $\tilde{\phi}$ doublets corresponds to $\langle \s \rangle = \one$.
 In this form the normalization of the two real scalars $w_3$ and $H$ is indeed the same, so their kinetic terms will be of the same form.
-The over-all factors $1/\sqrt{2}$ in the definition of the doublets are purely conventional and sometimes lead to confusion when for some people $v = 246~\gev$ while for others $v = 174~\gev$.
+The over--all factors $1/\sqrt{2}$ in the definition of the doublets are purely conventional and sometimes lead to confusion when some people define $v = 246~\gev$ while others prefer $v = 174~\gev$.
 The latter choice is a little less common but has the numerological advantage of $v \sim m_t$.
-In the Standard Model the two Higgs doublets $\phi$ and $\tilde{\phi}$ give mass to up-type and down-type fermions.
+For the fermion sector Eq.\eqref{eq:lag3} this bi-doublet structure is important, because it means that we give mass to up--type fermions and down--type fermions not with the same field $\phi$, but with $\phi$ and $\tilde{\phi}$.